108th Motor Rifle Division

 The 108th Nevelskaya Motor Rifle Division, abbreviated as the "108th MRD," was a unit of the Soviet Ground Forces and the Armed Forces of Uzbekistan.
 It was the successor to the 360th Rifle Division.
-The division was created in August 1941 by the State Defense Committee and the Volga Military District Commander, Vasily Gerasimenko, in the Volga Military District.
-The 360th compiled a distinguished record of service during the Great Patriotic War on the northern sector of the Soviet-German front, including the award of a battle honor and the Order of the Red Banner.
+The division was created in August 1941 by the State Defence Committee and the Volga Military District Commander, Vasily Gerasimenko, in the Volga Military District.
+The 360th compiled a distinguished record of service during the Great Patriotic War on the northern sector of the Soviet-German front, including the award of a battle honour and the Order of the Red Banner.

 World War II

-The 360th Rifle Division began forming in August 1941 at Chkalovsk in the Volga Military District.
-When formed the division's basic order of battle was as follows:
+The 360th Rifle Division was formed in August 1941 in Chkalovsk in the Volga Military District.
+When the division was formed, its basic order of battle was as follows: